PragTob/measuree/README.md

 ## Assumptions

+The task is very wide roaming and building a full application to do this is almost a startup.
+I was told I can make assumptions to ease the implementation, so I did :) And here they are.

 * Metrics are limited, known upfront and don't need frequent changes --> Allows us to forego CRUD features for metrics and provide select boxes for submitting measurements.
+  * Also means that storing them in a separate table and reference makes sense as the names don't change all the time
 * Metrics are unique aka no 2 of the same name can exist
 * There are no further constraints on metrics i.e. a metric named "S" may be valid, further validations not necessary as we manage the data
+* timestamp accuracy for measurements doesn't need to be in the microseconds (aka seconds are enough)
+* measurements values are ok to store as floats aka small imprecisions when doing the averages are fine, since they are well... averages - allows us to forego some complexity of working with decimals
+* it's ok to have multiple measurements for the same time
+* We only care about creating and listing measurements right now, update and delete are out of scope (but potentially useful later).
+Functionality removed from the API for this reason, but kept in the context for the same reason as with metrics.
+* Saving & submitting the timestamp as UTC is ok
+* the UI will not be the main way to submit measurements and is only done for demo purposes, usually they'd likely be submitted via API
 ## Decisions

 ### Backend